jsa-aerial/DMM/examples/dmm/quil-controlled/interactive/comment_to_april_2018_experiments.md

 Here we use `:to-test-image` output of the update neuron, whereas the `nu` function uses `:direct` output of the update neuron.

-This pattern is consistent with the observations of an ACL 2018 paper by a U. of Washington team, "Long Short-Term Memory as a Dynamically Computed Element-wise Weighted Sum"
+This pattern resonates with the observations of an ACL 2018 paper by a U. of Washington team, "Long Short-Term Memory as a Dynamically Computed Element-wise Weighted Sum"

 https://arxiv.org/abs/1805.03716